Vietnam.vn - Nền tảng quảng bá Việt Nam

 Smart children often tear paper.

-Psychologists believe that the hands are the second brain of children, meaning that when children use their hands, they are also thinking.
-Preventing children from moving means preventing them from thinking.
+Psychologists believe that the hands are the second brain of the child, meaning that when a child moves his hands, he is also thinking.
+Stopping him from moving means stopping him from thinking.

 To help children tear paper safely, parents can provide them with clean paper, free of ink or lead (such as newspaper, printing paper) to tear into different shapes, helping to develop creative thinking.